NourElMenshawy/RaspberrypiOS/README.md

 # RaspberrypiOS
-Implementing Rasberrypi tutoirals to enahnce my knowledege in new arm arch AARCH64 using CMake build system
+Implementing Rasberrypi tutorials to enhance my knowledge in new arm arch AARCH64 using CMake build